Base

 fold : (T<A> ~ Collection, F, (F, A) -> F) -> F fold(collection, init, f)

-Computes a single value by applying the combining function f
+Computes a single value by applying the combining function f to each

-, starting with the initial value init
+element of the given collection, starting with the initial value init.

 This is also called a reduce, accumulate, or inject operation.

-for each element e
+Calls f(accum, e) for each element e in the given collection.
+For

-.
+the first element, accum is init.
 For each subsequent element, accum

-, and the final value of accum
+across multiple calls to f, and the final value of accum after all

-elements have been processed is the return value of fold
+elements have been processed is the return value of fold.

-lets you build up an accumulated value by
+Put another way, fold() lets you build up an accumulated value by

 incrementally computing it based on the current element, and the previously